How Do I Become a House Sitter?

 "These blog posts will help you understand many of the house sitting best practices - we recommend you take a read"

-You'll find help, advice and support by joining our Facebook House Sitting Magazine Group with over 7500 members, high daily engagement, as part of a friendly and supportive community.
-The perfect way to support your house sitting lifestyle.
+You'll find help, advice and support by joining our Facebook House Sitting Magazine Group with over 8000 members and high daily engagement.
+Becoming part of a friendly and supportive community, is the perfect way to support your house sitting lifestyle.

 Do you know enough to get started, and are you ready to use our house sitting platform discounts?